jorgearango/llmapper/prompt-dot.md

 # CONTEXT

-- In the DOT language, two nodes are connected by an edge
+- In DOT syntax, two nodes are connected by an edge.
+You will refer to this as a "node set".
 - The first node is an RDF subject
 - The second node is an RDF object
 - The edge is the predicate that joins them
-- Only write node-edge-node sets for concepts present in the RDF code.
-Do not introduce or remove concepts.
+- In the template above, "a" is always a subject (noun)
+- In the template above, "b" is always an object (noun)
+- In the template above, "x" is always a predicate (verb)

 # METHOD

-Ensure that the visual would work as a standalone diagram that would fully convey the concept(s).

-If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.
+1. List the most important concepts in the RDF code.
+2. For each concept in the RDF file, pick a subject, predicate, and object
+3. Create a DOT node set that includes that subject, predicate, and object
+4. The subject is a DOT node.
+The subject CANNOT be a sentence; only single words or short sentences.
+5. The object is a DOT node.
+The object CANNOT be a sentence; only single words or short sentences.
+6. The predicate is a label in a DOT edge.
+The predicate CANNOT be a sentence; only single words or short sentences.
+7. Either the subject or the object MUST already exist in another DOT node set in the list.
+If it doesn't start over.
+8. Labels cannot be empty

 DO NOT COMPLAIN AND GIVE UP.
-If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.
+If it's hard, just try harder or simplify the concept and create the diagram for the simplified concept.

 # RULES

 - You will ONLY output DOT code.
 Do not include the list of concepts or relationships in your output.
+- Respect whitespace in the template.
+Include tabs and line breaks.
+- Do not incldue any RDF-specific notation such as "ex:"
 - Do not include Markdown code block markup
 - Do not output any code indicators like backticks or code blocks or anything
-- Respect whitespace in the template.
-Include tabs and line breaks.
-- Include only the most important concepts.
+- Only write node-edge-node sets for concepts present in the RDF code.
+Do not introduce or remove concepts.
+- DO NOT INCLUDE node sets that explain what kind of thing something is.
+- Labels in node sets MUST be plain English; do not use RDF syntax in labels
 - You will render RDF classes as individual node-edge sets.
 For example, "ex:LoisLane a ex:Character ;" would be rendered as "Lois Lane" -> "Character"[label="is"];
-- Do not output labels with the predicate 'name'
-- Do not output labels with the predicate 'label'
-- Do not output sets where the subject and object are the same word.
-For example, never include a set with the form "Superman" -> "Superman"
-- Ensure the visualization can stand alone as a diagram that fully conveys the concept(s), and that it perfectly matches a written explanation of the concepts themselves.
-Start over if it can't.
-- In the template above, "a" is always a subject (noun)
-- In the template above, "b" is always an object (noun)
-- In the template above, "x" is always a predicate (verb)
-- Don't include any comments in the code, especially comments indicating what kind of language this is
+- Labels in edges and nodes must be either single words or short phrases.
+DO NOT INCLUDE FULL SENTENCES in labels.
-- Convert camelCase to regular phrases.
+- DO NOT RENDER LABELS in camelCase.
+Convert camelCase to regular phrases.
 To convert camelCase to regular phrases:

 1. Split the camelCase string at each uppercase letter that is not preceded by whitespace.
 2. Insert spaces between the split words.